 Not only did Marines with 6th Marine Regiment distinguish themselves in the First World War, but so did the band.
 At the time, the sounds of the band represented many forms of communication, from signaling chow to mobilizing troops.
 They provided aid and were stretcher bearers in emergency situations, placing themselves in highly exposed positions.

 “Learning about the efforts and actions of the band Marines during the First World War gave me a sense of pride.
 To learn that bandsmen were present during the advancement through the wheat fields of Belleau Wood sheds light on the efforts of a military job that is not often associated with combat," said Sgt.
-Mike Onley, a trombone instrumentalist with the 2d MARDIV Band.
+Mike Onley, a Michigan native and trombone instrumentalist with the 2d MARDIV Band.

 Marines with the 2d MARDIV Band introduced the beginning of the anniversary ceremony with the playing of the Marine Corps’ official march song, Semper Fidelis.
 Marching with precision, the band flawlessly led the formation of Marines, their instruments shining brilliantly in the light of the morning sun.